gem/oq-libs/README.md

 ## Libraries

-This repo includes code to assemble the `python-oq-libs` packages (`deb` and `rpm`) and the index of libraries used by other installers (`macOS` and `Windows`).
-The `python-oq-libs` package provides the python code and binary libraries needed to run the OpenQuake software.
+This repo includes code to assemble the `python3-oq-libs` packages (`deb` and `rpm`) and the index of libraries used by other installers (`macOS` and `Windows`).
+The `python3-oq-libs` package provides the python code and binary libraries needed to run the OpenQuake software.

 ## License